mbernste/mbernste.github.io/_posts/2024-03-23-diffusion.md

 $$\begin{align*}p_{\theta}(\boldsymbol{x}) = \int_{\boldsymbol{x}_0, \dots, \boldsymbol{x}_T} p_{\theta}(\boldsymbol{x}_T) \prod_{t=1}^T p_{\theta}(\boldsymbol{x}_{t-1} \mid \boldsymbol{x}_{t}) \end{align*}$$

 Now, how exactly does this framework ensure that $p_{\theta}(\boldsymbol{x})$ matches the true distribution $q(\boldsymbol{x})$?
-A rigorous answer to this question lies in the connection between diffusion models and [score matching models](https://yang-song.net/blog/2021/score/), which we will address later in this blog post (to preview, one can view diffusion models as models that approximate the _score function_ of the true distribution $q(\boldsymbol{x}))$; however, in the meantime, we can gain some less-rigorous intuition by taking another look at the posterior distribution
+A rigorous answer to this question lies in the connection between diffusion models and [score matching models](https://yang-song.net/blog/2021/score/), which we will address later in this blog post (to preview, one can view diffusion models as models that approximate the _score function_ of the true distribution $q(\boldsymbol{x}))$; however, in the meantime, we can gain some intuition by taking another look at the posterior distribution

 $$q(\boldsymbol{x}_t \mid \boldsymbol{x}_{t+1}) = \frac{q(\boldsymbol{x}_{t+1} \mid \boldsymbol{x}_t)q(\boldsymbol{x}_{t})}{q(\boldsymbol{x}_{t+1})}$$